dongyu1009/gis_tools/README.md

 ## batch_asc_to_tif.py

-this is a batch program to convert ascii files to tif files
+this is a batch program to convert ascii files to tif files.

 Based on ArcPy

+## batch_clip_raster.py

+this is a batch program to clip raster files with shapefile.

+Based on Arcpy